Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 ```

 ### getPropertyFromGroup(group:String, index:Int, variable:Dynamic, ?allowMaps:Bool = false):Any
-Gets a specified instance group variable by its members current value.
-It uses the classes from the `flixel.group` library package, it includes: `FlxGroup`, `FlxSpriteGroup`, and especially the `FlxTypeGroup` classes.
-It can also include special array variables that contain classes, particularly both the `Note` & `EventNote` classes.
+Gets the specified group instance variable by each of its members current value.
+The group instance variable utilizes classes from the `flixel.group` library package.
+Particularly both the `FlxTypedGroup` and `FlxSpriteGroup` classes.
+It also includes special array variables that contain classes, particularly both the `Note` & `EventNote` classes.

-- `group` - The instance group variable to get the current value.
+- `group` - The group instance variable to set its members to get the current value from.
-- `index` - The index position member of the instance group variable to use.
+- `index` - The specified index position of the member to get the current value from.
-- `variable` - The classes' instance variable from the instance group variable to use.
+- `variable` - The classes' instance variable to get the current value from.
-- `allowMaps` - An optional parameter, allows the ability to get the maps key-value pair elements; Default value: `false`.
+- `allowMaps` - An optional parameter, allows the ability to set the maps key-value pair elements; Default value: `false`.

 Example:
 > Iterates a `for` loop at the `unspawnNotes` instance group variable (again), to change both the player and opponent note skins.
 By checking if the instance variable `mustPress` is `true` or not.